This section describes limitations and subtle aspects of the type system that programmers often stumble on while porting programs to Typed Racket.

 When a typed module requires bindings from an untyped module (or vice-versa), there are some types that cannot be converted to a corresponding contract.

 This could happen because a type is not yet supported in the contract system, because Typed Racket’s contract generator has not been updated, or because the contract is too difficult to generate.
 In some of these cases, the limitation will be fixed in a future release.

 The following illustrates an example type that cannot be converted to a contract:

-converted to a contract: function type has two cases of
+could not be converted to a contract: function type has two

 This function type by cases is a valid type, but a corresponding contract is difficult to generate because the check on the result depends on the check on the domain.
 In the future, this may be supported with dependent contracts.

 A more approximate type will work for this case, but with a loss of type precision at use sites: